shrutivenk/pattern-matcher/README.md

 - From the `project root` directory of the project run `mvn clean compile install`
 - From the `project root` CLI, run `java -jar target/pattern-matcher-1.0-SNAPSHOT.jar`
 - Feed the input in the format described in the PROBLEM_README

+**Additional Info**
+Also created CI job using SnapCI to run tests.
+You can give it a peek at -> https://snap-ci.com/shrutivenk/pattern-matcher (NOTE: To view, SnapCI requires minimum github access i.e email)

 Algorithmic Complexity
 ======================